tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 ==============

-During each TARDIS Monte Carlo simulation cycle, a large number :math:`N` of Monte Carlo packets is initialised at the lower boundary of the computational domain (i.e.  the photosphere).
+During each TARDIS Monte Carlo simulation cycle, a large number :math:`N` of Monte Carlo packets are initialised at the lower boundary of the computational domain (i.e.  the photosphere).
 Since the inner boundary is currently treated as a black-body in TARDIS, :math:`N` packets with energies